acmuckian/Milestone-Project-1/readme.md

 This site is deployed using GitHub Pages.
 Please see the deployed site [here]().
 To deploy using GitHub pages:
 1. Login to GitHub.
-2. Open the relevant project respository.
+2. Open the relevant project repository.
-3. Click on "Settings" in the navigation bar under the respository title.
+3. Click on "Settings" in the navigation bar under the repository title.
 4. Click on "Pages" at the left-hand sidebar.
 5. Under "Source", choose which branch to deploy.
-Main is used for this respository.
+Main is used for this repository.
 6. Choose which folder to deploy from, usually "/root".
 7. Click "Save" and wait for the deployment.
 8. The URL should be displayed above "source" and on the "Code" page, on the right-hand sidebar under the "Deployments" subheading.

 ### Local Deployment

-The respository was also cloned for local deployment.
-To clone the respository:
+The repository was also cloned for local deployment.
+To clone the repository:

 1. Login to Github.
-2. Go to the respository for this project:
+2. Go to the repository for this project:
-3. Click on the green "Code" button on the respository main page, select whether to clone with HTTPS, GitHub CLI and copy the link shown,
+3. Click on the green "Code" button on the repository main page and copy the link shown.
 4. Open the terminal in the code editor
+5. Clone the repository.
 ## Credits

 * [W3 Schools guidance on Mask-Image and Masking in CSS](https://www.w3schools.com/css/css3_masking.asp)